Send us an email anytime. We look forward to hearing from you.

 You are invited to register for the tour here through the Advent Tours website or by mail (see below).
 Please note that all payments will need to be sent separately by check or Zelle payment.
 Payment by credit card is not available.

-$2,984 per person in a double room, based on a minimum of 30 participants.
-The cost of a single room is an additional $950.
-These prices are subject to change if the group size is smaller than 30 and/or in case of any increase on governmental taxes, sales taxes, entrance fees or fuel charges.
+The cost of the Steps of Jesus tour in Israel is $2,670 plus international airfare.
+This cost is based on a minimum of 30 participants and double occupancy.
+The cost of a single room is an additional $875 in Israel.
+These prices are subject to change if the group size is smaller than 30 and/or in case of any increase on governmental taxes, sales taxes, entrance fees or fuel charge.

 You will encounter these and many more experiences on this remarkable trip.
 Our time together is sure to build your faith and forever enrich your reading of the Bible.
 I assure you it will be a trip you will never forget!